SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 - "SP_Demo.R": R script for reproducing Figures 1 and S2

 #### S1_Gamma
-This sub-repository provides R scripts for reproducing Figure 2 and Table 1, which demonstrate values of smoothness parameter $\gamma$ for the Matern covariance function under various parameter settings.
+This sub-repository provides R scripts for performing the simulated studies in Section 3.1 and reproducing Figure 2 and Table 1, which demonstrate values of smoothness parameter $\gamma$ for the Matern covariance function under various parameter settings.

 - "Gamma_values_single.R": R script for reproducing Figures 1 and S2 using results from a single replicate (less computational time)
 - "Gamma_values_single.R": R script for reproducing Figures 1 and S2 using results from multiple replicates
 - "helper-functions.R": a helper function

 #### S2_VersusK
-This sub-repository includes R scripts and outputs for reproducing Figure 3 and Table 2.
+This sub-repository includes R scripts for performing the simulated studies in Section 3.2 and reproducing Figure 3 and Table 2, along with the corresponding outputs.
 Figure 3 demonstrates the impact of rep-points on the predictive process by comparing the prediction performance of various types of representative points across four scenarios.
 Table 2 displays the variations in energy distances for rep-points with respect to their sizes.

 - "Simu2.R": R script for reproducing Figure 3 and Table 2
 - "helper-functions.R": a helper function